rancavil/tornado-rest/README.md

 Installation
 ------------

-You must have installed python 2.7 and tornado-3.x.
+You must have installed python 2.7.

 Download the api from github (https://github.com/rancavil/tornado-rest/archive/master.zip).